Here at InsuranceHub, we supply affordable insurance for the following schools:

 - Dance including ballet, ballroom, hip-hop, jazz, and modern dance.

-You have many spent years of schooling and in the trenches to become a dance studio owner and you are rightly concerned about protecting yourself from liability.
-After all, your clients rely on your advice.
-That is why dance studios can be sued for fraud and negligence in performance of duties.
+You have gone through many years of schooling and practice to become a dance studio owner, and you're rightly concerned about protecting yourself from liability.
+After all, your clients rely on your advice and instruction.
+That's why dance studios can be sued for fraud and negligence in performing their duties.

 Types of exposure that dance schools need protection from: